Favorite Travel Moments Of 2016

 If you have never traveled to the Chesapeake Bay region of Maryland, you are missing out!
 I found Talbot County to be a wealth of fun and home to some of the most beautiful scenery in the US.
 The community’s relaxed feel will lower your blood pressure, heighten your senses, and delight your taste buds.
 There is an abundance of wildlife, shopping, history, and charm.
 Uber fresh Lobster Rolls or Crab Cakes, anyone?

-#3 Attending our sixth annual CMA Music Fest in Nashville, TN
+#3 Attending our 6th Annual CMA Music Fest in Nashville, TN

-Since Nashville and country music are two of my favorite things, it should come as no surprise that my annual visit to the incredible 4 day and night country music festival is one of the year’s most anticipated events.
+Since Nashville and country music are two of my favorite things, it should come as no surprise that my annual visit to the incredible four days and night country music festival is one of the year’s most anticipated events.
 After six years, I am a pro.
-This year’s highlight were meeting Old Dominion and Jake Owen plus getting to see Chris Stapleton live.
+This year’s highlight was meeting Old Dominion and Jake Owen plus getting to see Chris Stapleton live.
 Though we have been to Nashville at least 70 times, we never tire of Nashville’s tried and true offerings.

-Eddie and I were invited on a press trip to Provo, Turks and Caicos to review two luxury resorts and their restaurants.
+Eddie and I were invited on a press trip to Provo, Turks and Caicos, to review two luxury resorts and restaurants.
 Providenciales is home to one of the world’s best and most gorgeous beaches, Grace Bay.
-This is truly a tropical paradise.
-Our accommodations were incredible and the food, utterly amazing.
+It is truly a tropical paradise.
+Our accommodations were incredible, and the food, utterly delicious.
 Eddie and I had a wonderful time enjoying the hotel’s amenities, fabulous swimming pools, and working on our tan.
 We would do it all over again!

-#5 Visiting Portland, Oregon, a destination on my bucket list for years
+#5 Visiting Portland, Oregon, a Destination on my Bucket List

-Some friends invited me to visit them in Portland, Oregon and I jumped at the chance.
-What wonderful tour guides they were!
+Some friends invited me to visit them in Portland, Oregon, and I jumped at the chance.
+What excellent tour guides they were!
 My quick trip was packed full of fun, frolic, history, and a wide array of food and spirits.
-We explored not only the distinct neighborhoods of Portland, but spent a day traveling the scenic areas around Portland, such as Oregon City.
+We explored not only the distinct neighborhoods of Portland but spent a day traveling the scenic areas around Portland, such as Oregon City.
 Oregon’s scenery blew me away.
 The Lewis and Clark historic areas and kick-ass waterfalls were a real treat.
 Seriously, visit Oregon!

-My family took a vacation to Texas Hill Country in the spring.
-We were totally unfamiliar with the area and welcomed not having a set schedule.
+My family took a vacation to the Texas Hill Country in the spring.
+We were unfamiliar with the area and welcomed not having a set schedule.
 While visiting the small towns of Gruene, Fredericksburg, and New Braunfels, I decided that I could easily live in Texas; I am still considering it.
-The people were so friendly and the nature was unsurpassable.
+The people were so friendly, and nature was unsurpassable.
 I could not believe how laid-back and fun these places were.
 I loved visiting the wineries scattered throughout the countryside.

-It was a wonderful day when Taylor agreed to travel to California with me for more than 2 weeks, the longest ever that just the two of us had been together.
+It was a beautiful day when my daughter, Taylor, agreed to travel to California with me for a little more than two weeks, the longest ever that just the two of us had been together.
 We began our trip visiting wineries and enjoying the charms of Carmel and then made our way to San Luis Obispo.
 I loved the coolness and affordability of this quaint city.
 We traveled via the majestic Pacific Coast Highway, admiring all of the sea lions and photo-ops along the way.
 The Reagan Presidential Library and Hearst Castle were highlights for us.

-Next, we drove to Irvine for a blog conference and spent a day at Disneyland, during their 60th anniversary.
+Next, we drove to Irvine for a blog conference and spent a day at Disneyland theme park during their 60th anniversary.
 We had a blast!
 Those memories will be etched in my mind and heart forever.
 Those of you who are mothers will understand this best.

 #8 Delighted by Delaware

 My goal is to visit all 50 states before turning 50.
-Delaware was one that I needed and when the opportunity presented itself, I jumped at the chance.
+Delaware was one that I needed, and when the opportunity presented itself, I jumped at the chance.
 What a fantastic trip!
-Myself and a group of journalists explored the entire state, from Wilmington down to the beautiful Rehoboth Beach.
-My favorite parts were visiting the NeMours Mansion, eating some of the best seafood ever, and learning all about how alcohol and beer are made.
-We visited a slew of breweries and distilleries and I came away with the knowledge to start my own beer or liquor empire.
+A group of journalists and I explored the entire state, from Wilmington down to the beautiful Rehoboth Beach.
+My favorite parts were visiting the Nemours Mansion, eating some of the best seafood ever, and learning all about how alcohol and beer are made.
+We visited a slew of breweries and distilleries, and I came away with the knowledge to start my own beer or liquor empire.
 Enjoy the rocking chairs at the Plaza Hotel while watching the waves crash in front of you.

-Fathom Cruise Lines invited myself and nearly 20 other influencers on a cruise this summer to the Dominican Republic.
+Fathom Cruise Lines invited me and nearly 20 other influencers on a cruise this summer to the Dominican Republic.
 We took part in impact activities, but the real fun of our trip was the camaraderie between the group of us.
-The Dominican Republic has picture perfect beaches and their cruise port is done up right.
+The Dominican Republic has picture-perfect beaches and its cruise port is plentiful and enjoyable.

 Have you traveled anywhere noteworthy this year?
 I would love to hear about it!

-How does this year compare to my last year’s travels?
+How does this year compare to last year’s travels?
 2015 Version